scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 Finally, the coverage guarantee is no longer absolute but asymptotic up to two
 hypotheses:

-1. Errors are short-term i.i.d.
+1. Errors are short-term independent and identically distributed (i.i.d)

 2. Estimation quality: there exists a real sequence :math:`(\delta_T)_{T > 0}`
 that converges to zero such that